-8.5 George Street Open Space
+8.5 Area B Open Space

 - a.
-An area for Public Open Space of at least 2,500 square feet shall be provided to serve as an amenity to, and a transition between the Hospital uses and the adjacent George Street residential area.
-Upon its demolition, the existing lot at 34 Sherwood Street should be considered a priority location for the Public Open Space, as it is proximately located for use by the neighborhood and it would serve as a buffer for the existing residence at 32 Sherwood Street. - b.
+If 32 Sherwood Street (Block 4207, Lot 31) continues to occupy the site as a residential use, then the adjacent property (Block 4207, Lot 30) shall be provided as open space, and a triangular-shaped area located on Block 4213 extending from the corner of George Street and Sherwood Street to the northeast corner of Lot 21, shall also be provided as open space to create a sizable buffer for 32 Sherwood Street.
+(See Figure 8: Area B Development Requirements, if residential use remains at 32 Sherwood Avenue.) - b.
+If the residence at 32 Sherwood Street (Block 4207, Lot 31) is ultimately acquired by the Hospital, then an area for Public Open Space of at least 2,750 square feet shall be provided to serve as an amenity to the Hospital uses and the adjacent George Street residential area. - c.
 The Public Open Space area shall consist of a lawn area and attractive landscaping and may contain seating and other passive park features.
 The Hospital shall own and maintain said open space.
 Otherwise, the Hospital may enter into agreement with a neighborhood association or community group so that such organization or group may develop and maintain the Public Open Space for use as a community garden, for example.

-c.
+d.
 The Public Open Space area shall include landscaping, such as a blend of evergreen shrubbery and trees that creates a year-round visual screen between the George Street neighborhood and the hospital campus.